iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

 The \tool$_{\text{mono}}$ (\textit{Mono code}) variant, which merges preprocessing and modeling processes into a \textit{single} monolithic script, shows the risks of logic entanglement.
 This variant observed a reduction in both the valid submission rate (80\%) and APS (0.69).
 In a monolithic structure, error propagation becomes a significant bottleneck.
 For example, a minor syntax or logical error in the early data-loading phase can destabilize the entire pipeline.
 By contrast, \tool's modular design enforces component isolation through specialized agents, allowing \textit{Assembler Agent} to perform precise variable binding and enabling \textit{Debugging Agent} to localize faults within specific scopes.
 The drop in \textit{Above Median} rate to 50\% in the monolithic variant further shows that the lack of modular isolation hinders the iterative refinement of individual components, leading to less robust global solutions.

 Disabling runtime verification in the \tool$_{\text{static}}$ (\textit{No verification}) variant resulted in the lowest APS (0.67) and a reduced success rate of 80\%.
 This variant mimics simulation-first approaches that rely on the LLM's internal syntactic checks rather than empirical execution.
 Our results show a critical hallucination gap: \textit{without intermediate execution to check interface contract on data samples, the coding agents often propagate semantically invalid logic, such as referencing non-existent columns or incompatible tensor shapes}.
-Full \tool's ability to achieve an 80\% \textit{Above Median} compared to only 45\% for the static variant shows that actual code execution is essential for anchoring the planning process in the reality of the data.
-By enforcing dynamic verification at every stage, \tool prevents the propagation of hallucinated logic, ensuring that the final integrated pipeline is not only syntactically correct but empirically feasible.
+Full \tool's ability to achieve an 80\% \textit{Above Median} compared to only 45\% for the static variant shows that actual code execution is essential for anchoring the generated pipeline in the reality of the data.
+By enforcing dynamic verification at key integration points, \tool reduces the propagation of hallucinated or incompatible logic, ensuring that the final integrated pipeline is not only syntactically correct but empirically feasible.

-Overall, \tool's performance is a collective contribution of its three core pillars, as removing any single component leads to significant drops in either operational reliability or competitive quality.
-While modularity and verification ensure the physical feasibility and success rate of the code, code-guided planning is the primary driver of high-tier competitive results by providing essential strategic depth.
-Consequently, for the best performance in complex ML engineering tasks, all three architectural phases of \tool must be enabled to balance robustness with task-specific excellence.